Funny607/2511_25T2_Assignment2_-/part-1/Part1_Specification.md

   <tr>
     <td>Blue Slime</td>
     <td><img src='/images/blue_slime.png' /></td>
-    <td>Blue slimes are extremely rare, and their natural habitat is unknown.
-According to legend, when they come into contact with the player, the player is miraculously healed rather than harmed.
-They begin by moving to the right and, if they encounter any slimes along the way, they undo the effects of the most recent slime absorption.
-However, when a blue slime is absorbed, its mystical healing properties are no longer retained.
+    <td>Blue slimes are extremely rare, and their natural habitat remains a mystery.
+Legends say that when blue slimes battle the player, they don't deal damage &mdash; instead, they mysteriously restore the player's health.
+They start by moving to the right and, if they encounter other slimes, they reverse the effects of the most recent absorption.
+However, when a blue slime itself is absorbed, it loses its mystical healing powers.
     <details style="margin-top:5px">
       <summary>Example 1</summary>
       <p>Consider a case where a red slime absorbs a green slime, and then a blue slime:</p>